-Farmer Mac Facility
+Farmer Mac

-As amended on June 16, 2016, our agreement with Farmer Mac provides for bond issuances up to an aggregate amount o\\$125.0 million.
-To date, we have issued aggregate bonds of approximately \\$82.7 million under the facility, and we currently have \\$81.5 million outstanding that bear interest at a weighted-average interest rate of\\$0.10\% (which rates are fixed throughout the bonds' respective terms) and have a weighted-average maturity date of May 2021.
-While approximately \\$42.3 million of the full commitment balance remains undrawn, we currently have no additional availability under the Farmer Mac Facility based on the current level of collateral pledged.
-However, we expect to pledge certain potential new property acquisitions as collateral under the Farmer Mac Facility to utilize some or all of this remaining commitment balance.
-If we have not issued bonds such that the aggregate bond issuances total \\$125.0 million by December 11, 2018, Farmer Mac has the option to be relieved of its obligation to purchase additional bonds under this facility.
+As amended on June 16, 2016, our agreement with Federal Agricultural Mortgage Corporation ("Farmer Mac") provides for bond issuances up to an aggregate amount of \$125.0 million (the "Farmer Mac Facility").
+To date, we have issued aggregate bonds of approximately \$82.7 million under the facility, and we currently have \$81.5 million of bonds outstanding that bears interest at a weighted-average interest rate of 3.10% (which rates are fixed throughout the bonds' respective terms) and have a weighted-average maturity date of May 2021.
+While approximately \$42.3 million of the full commitment balance remains undrawn, we currently have no additional availability under the Farmer Mac Facility based on the current level of collateral pledged.
+However, we expect to pledge certain additional potential new property acquisitions as collateral under the Farmer

+Mac Facility to utilize some or all of this remaining commitment balance.
+If we have not issued bonds such that the aggregate bond issuances total \$125.0 million by December 11, 2018, Farmer Mac has the option to be relieved of its obligation to purchase additional bonds under this facility.